The My EA Career Blog

 Be A Linchpin

-Imagine having the confidence to tackle any situation in your role, head on.
-Imagine you've got practical information at your fingertips and it's backed by trusted, expert advice from someone that's walked in your shoes.
-Someone that gets you and knows the complexities and pressures of working in an ever-changing role.
+Imagine you've got practical and tactical information at your fingertips and it's backed by trusted, expert advice from someone that's walked in your shoes.

-I'm really proud to introduce you to the My EA Career Blog, Be a Linchpin.
-Here you'll find articles to guide you on your EA journey and help you develop the crucial skills you need to be successful.
-Each article is easy to read and understand and will empower you to stand out and stand up so you can become more than just an assistant.
+I'm really proud to introduce you to the The Linchpin Assistant blog.
+Here you'll find articles to guide you on your assistant journey and help you develop the crucial skills you need to be successful.

 All